pxlrbt/filament-excel/readme.md

 composer require pxlrbt/filament-excel
 ```

-### Laravel 9
+### Laravel > 9

-If composer require fails on Laravel 9 because of the simple-cache dependency, you will have to specify the psr/simple-cache version as ^2.0 in your composer.json to satisfy the PhpSpreadsheet dependency.
+If composer require fails on Laravel 9 or greater because of the simple-cache dependency, you will have to specify the psr/simple-cache version as ^2.0 in your composer.json to satisfy the PhpSpreadsheet dependency.
 You can install both at the same time as:

 ```bash
 composer require psr/simple-cache:^2.0 pxlrbt/filament-excel